openmodelingfoundation/openmodelingfoundation.github.io/content/en/governance/working-groups.md

 Working Groups meet as needed at least once per year either virtually or in person.

 Working Groups are led by chairs, nominated by the Executive Committee and approved by the Members Council.
 Working Groups can be led by multiple co-chairs.
-However, each Working Group only provides a single vote as voting members of the Executive Committee and should either find unanimous consensus for their votes across all co-chairs or abstain.
+However, each Working Group has a only single vote on the Executive Committee.

 #### [Click here to join a Working Group]({{< param working_group_request_form >}})